 The School of Mines is a full participant in the Federal Student Aid Programs.
-Specific information about each program is available at http://sdmines.sdsmt.edu/finaid/aid.programs.
+Specific information about each program is available at: http://sdmines.sdsmt.edu/finaid.

-The student's SDSM&T award letter identifies the aid they are being awarded and provides information for finalizing the processing of their award.
+The student's School of Mines award letter identifies the aid he or she is being awarded and provides information for finalizing the processing of the award.

-A. Grants are gift aid based on financial need.

-- The Federal Pell Grant is awarded to students who have not yet completed their first bachelor's degree and is based on a federal formula used to analyze the information provided on the FAFSA. - Federal Supplemental Educational Opportunity Grant (SEOG) is awarded to Pell Grant eligible students and the availability of funds. - B. Student loans provide an opportunity for students to borrow money for educationally related expenses.
+- A. Grants are gift aid based on financial need. - 1.
+The Federal Pell Grant is awarded to students who have not yet completed their first bachelor's degree and is based on a federal formula used to analyze the information provided on the FAFSA. - 2.
+Federal Supplemental Educational Opportunity Grant (SEOG) is awarded to Pell Grant eligible students and the availability of funds. - 3.
+Academic Competitiveness Grant (ACG) ACG is a two-year federal grant program awarded to U.S. Citizens who have engaged in a rigorous high school course of study, are eligible for the Pell Grant program and will be attending full time.
+Students who have completed 32 or more credit hours and have at least a 3.00 cumulative grade point average progress to the 2nd year of the program.